-Viewing a List of AIS Threats
+Viewing a List of AIS and MARPA Threats

-From a chart or 3D chart view, select MENU > Other Vessels > List.
+- 1 From a chart or a 3D chart view, select Menu > Other Vessels > List > Show. - 2 Select the type of threats to include in the list.

 Setting the Safe-Zone Collision Alarm